gimhanadeshan/Student-Performance-Predictor/README.md

 ## **Future Enhancements**
 - Add more features for prediction (e.g., quiz scores, project grades).
 - Visualize the dataset and model performance.
-- Deploy the app to the cloud (e.g., Heroku, Netlify).

 ---